 - peribronchovascular consolidation

 The most common CT findings in immunocompetent patients with pulmonary cryptococcosis are pulmonary nodules.
-The nodules are most often multiple, smaller than 10 mm in diameter, and well defined with smooth margins.
+The nodules are most often multiple, smaller than 10 mm in diameter, and well-defined with smooth margins.
 The nodules usually involve less than 10% of the parenchyma and tend to be distributed peripherally in the middle and upper zones.
 Where there are multiple nodules, they are usually bilateral 2.
 Associated cavitation may be seen in up to 40% of cases 8.
-Occasionally unusual presenation such as large cavities may be seen 13.
+Occasionally, unusual presentation such as large cavities may be seen 13.

-FDG PET-CT may play a complementary role to CT 6 and ~ 60% of patients can show higher FDG uptake than the mediastinal blood pool 4.
+FDG PET-CT may play a complementary role to CT 6 and ~60% of patients show higher FDG uptake than the mediastinal blood pool 4.

 Treatment and prognosis